 George Washington was elected to be the first President of the United States, and John Adams was elected as Vice President.
-(His wife was Abigail, who wrote him letters while he was at the meetings of the Continental Congress, pressing for fair treatment of women.)
+(His wife was Abigail, whose letters you read about earlier.)

 The first United States capital was New York City.
 President Washington was very aware that he was the first President of the United States, and that everyone was watching to see how he would do it.
-He tried to set a good example.
-He was the president for eight years, and he set his best example all that time.
+He was the president for eight years, and he tried to set the best example for the role during that time.

 Washington tried to separate his personal life from his job as the president.
-One of his unshakable policies was to receive casual visitors once a week for an hour.
+One of his unshakable policies was to receive casual visitors only once a week for an hour.
 He took his job very seriously, and was very strict with himself.
-This was a far cry from the constant flow of visitors he had at home in Mount Vernon!
+This was a far cry from the constant flow of visitors he had at home in Mount Vernon.